cpiaulet/smint/README.md

 If instead you want to compute the distributions of water or H/He mass fractions given some planet and system parameters, you can use as reference one of the two other example scripts

 #### MCMC fits
 The two other example scripts in smint_analysis/ illustrate respectively how to compute the distribution of H/He (fhhe) or water (fh2o) mass fractions given a planet mass and radius (and a few other parameters for the H/He mass fraction).
+Parameters can be modified from the default values using a config file, two examples of which are provided as template_ini_X.ini.

 For each of these scripts:
+* The "ini file" (.ini) contains all the user input necessary to run the code, including planet and mcmc parameters, saving path and plotting options
+* The path to an "ini file" needs to be provided to the python (.py) script (if different from the default) *or* provided as an argument if the script is run from the command line
-* They can be run as long as the relative path to the models and results directories are correct;
+* The python files can be run as long as the relative path to the models and results directories are correct;
-* Each illustrates an example of how to initialize, run and postprocess a fit using *smint*;
+* Each script illustrates an example of how to initialize, run and postprocess a fit using *smint*;
-* The output files (pickle file recording the fit parameters, MCMC chains and corner plots) which should be produced by running the example scripts as is are already in smint/example/smint_results ("test_new" files for the H/He fraction and "test_fh2o" files for the H2O mass fraction).
+* The output files (pickle file recording the fit parameters, MCMC chains and corner plots) which are produced when running the example scripts as is are already in smint/example/smint_results ("test_new" files for the H/He fraction and "test_fh2o" files for the H2O mass fraction).